Allen Carr's Easyway Method: Review & Guide

 Keogan et al. (2019), Cochrane-affiliated review: Found that the Easyway method showed some promise but that the overall evidence base was limited by small sample sizes and methodological concerns.

-Dijkstra et al. (2014): A randomized trial in Ireland found that 52% of Allen Carr seminar attendees were still abstinent at 12 months, compared to roughly 25% in a control group that received standard cessation support.
-This is a genuinely impressive result, though it is a single study.
+Dijkstra et al. (2014): A randomized trial found 52% of Allen Carr seminar attendees still abstinent at 12 months, compared to roughly 25% in a control group that received standard cessation support.
+A strong result, though a single study.

 The Honest Assessment

-The evidence suggests that Allen Carr’s method works for a meaningful number of people and is at least as effective as some standard cessation services.
-However, it does not have the volume of randomized controlled trials behind it that NRT or varenicline do.
-This does not mean it does not work — it means we cannot quantify its effectiveness with the same precision.
+The evidence suggests Easyway works for a meaningful number of people and is at least as effective as some standard cessation services.
+It does not have the RCT volume that NRT or varenicline do; that is not proof it fails, but it means we cannot quantify its effectiveness with the same precision.
+For a full breakdown of how every quit method stacks up by evidence quality, see our quit smoking success rates comparison.

 Who It Works Best For